 The Biden FDA’s mail-order abortion-drug scheme opens the door for widespread lawbreaking

 As the pro-abortion Society of Family Planning’s most recent #WeCount report states, abortion rates have only increased following the overturn of Roe v.
-Wade—even in states that ban the procedure.
+Wade—even in states with the strongest pro-life protections.

 Why?
-Because the Biden FDA systematically stripped away the in-person dispensing protection from the abortion drug mifepristone, making these high-risk drugs available by mail.
-Due to those changes, abortion drugs now account for the majority of abortions in the U.S.
+Because in 2023 the Biden FDA systematically stripped away the in-person dispensing protection from the abortion drug mifepristone, making these high-risk drugs available by mail.
+Now, abortion drugs account for the majority of abortions in the U.S.

 Importantly, by the FDA’s own admission, these drugs carry serious risks for women.
-The FDA’s own drug label states that roughly one in 25 women who take abortion drugs as directed will require an ER visit, and that up to 7 percent of women who take the drugs will require follow-up surgery.
-Despite those numbers, the Biden FDA made these high-risk drugs available in the mail without any interaction with a doctor to evaluate whether the woman is even pregnant, the gestational age of her baby, if she is ordering the drugs willingly, or if the recipient is an abuser.
+The FDA’s own drug label states that roughly one in 25 women who take abortion drugs as directed will end up in the ER and that up to 7 percent of women who take the drugs will require follow-up surgery.
+Despite those numbers, the Biden FDA made these high-risk drugs available in the mail without any interaction with a medical professional to evaluate whether the woman is even pregnant, the gestational age of her baby, if she is ordering the drugs willingly, or if the recipient is an abuser.

-Instead of the state’s pro-life laws being honored, the Biden FDA deliberately enabled pro-abortion doctors, activists, and abusers alike to circumvent those laws by allowing the drugs to be sent in the mail, regardless of the consequences.
+Instead, the Biden FDA deliberately enabled pro-abortion doctors and activists to circumvent those laws by allowing the drugs to be sent in the mail, regardless of the consequences.

-Of note, there were 2,480 mail-order abortions in Louisianna in the second half of 2023 alone.
-And thanks to the Biden FDA’s mail-order abortion-drug scheme, some of those 2023 abortions were coerced.
+Of note, there were 5,410 mail-order abortions in Louisiana in the first half of 2025 alone.
+And thanks to the Biden FDA’s mail-order abortion-drug scheme, some of those abortions were coerced.

-In October 2023, Rosalie was met with an unexpected—but welcome—surprise.
+In October 2023, Rosalie Markezich was met with an unexpected—but welcome—surprise.
 She was pregnant.

 “When I took [a pregnancy test] and I immediately saw the line, the first thing I did was just smile,” she described.